BimaMalabonga/ci_testing/README.md

 To trigger the workflow:

 - Go to GitHub > Actions > Update Snapshot Tests > Run workflow.
-- Under `Use worflow from`, select the master branch.
-- Under `Run workflow on the following branch`, enter the development branch where the new expected outputs should be committed.
+- Under `Use worflow from`, select the development branch where the new expected outputs should be committed.